 Isaiah 9:2-7 Psalm 96 Titus 2:11-14 Luke 2:1-20

-May these words and our thoughts be acceptable to God, Father, Son and Holy Spirit.
+May these words and our thoughts be acceptable to God, the Father, the Son and the Holy Spirit.